ebventurino/ArtChartFinal/README.md

 2. CD into the directory and Start ArtChart2.sln to open in Visual Studio

-3. Make sure the database is set up in the Object Explorer
+3. Make sure the database is set up in the Object Explorer.
+Do so by going to appsettings.json and changing :

+            "DefaultConnection": "Server=YOUR_SERVER_NAME_HERE\\SQLEXPRESS01;Database=ArtChart;Trusted_Connection=True;"

 4. Hit ISS Express and that will start the app.